 The ‘First Chance’ rule – also known as the ‘Resident Labour Market Test’ – is an immigration safeguard that means UK workers have the first opportunity to apply for job openings before such vacancies are offered overseas.

-With the number of UK jobcentre claimants rising by 126% since the lockdown began, it is vital that Britain gets back to work quickly.
+With the number of UK jobcentre claimants rising by 126% since the lockdown began (and unemployment projected to surpass four million), it is vital that Britain gets back to work quickly.

 But some UK companies have a sorry track record on nurturing homegrown talent.

-Instead they increasingly fall back on hiring overseas in order to save money and boost profits, while ignoring the need to invest in people and productivity.
+Instead they fall back on hiring overseas to boost profits, while ignoring the need to invest in people and productivity.

-But the situation would be far worse if UK workers had not been protected for decades by the ‘First Chance’ rule.
+The situation may be far worse if UK workers had not been protected for decades by the ‘First Chance’ rule.

 Even New Labour kept the rule.
 So did David Cameron.